pramnora/Netlify/README.md

 ## Links...

-GitHub, FREE personal web site hosting service:
+GitHub, FREE personal web site hosting service/(can be used as an alternative to, Netlify)
 - http://www.github.io

 Netlify